 The new genome assembly for a western lowland gorilla named Susie has fewer gaps than a prior assembly produced from short reads and Sanger sequencing.

 In Science this week: DNA derived from Denisovans uncovered in modern-day Melanesians, and more.

-In Nature this week: genomic analysis of 200 bird species, and more.
+In Nature this week: analysis of nuclear DNA from ancient hominin, epigenetic influence on obesity, and more.